Preserving levels of projective determinacy by tree forcings: Motivation

 With these results in hand, we can show that given $n\in\w$, every forcing notion in $\T$ does not add any new orbits to $\bdi{n+3}$-thin transitive relations if we assume the existence of $\mn{n}{x}$ for every real $x$ (cf. Theorem \ref{classes}).
 As a motivation to this main result, we show that all the forcing notions in $\T$ do not change the value of the second uniform indiscernible $u_2$, which partially answers \cite[Question 7.4]{ikegami_2}.

 {\bf Acknowledgements.} This work is part of the Ph.D. thesis of the first author.
 She would like to thank Ralf Schindler for his permission to include the joint results in Section \ref{thinexample} and providing background on inner model theory.
+The authors would further like to thank the referee for the careful reading and numerous highly useful suggestions.

-She further gratefully acknowledges support from the SFB 878 program ``\emph{Groups, Geometry \& Actions}'' financed by the Deutsche Forschungsgemeinschaft (DFG).
-The second author gratefully acknowledges support from a from a Marie Sk\l odowska-Curie Individual Fellowship with number 794020.
+The first author gratefully acknowledges support from the SFB 878 program ``\emph{Groups, Geometry \& Actions}'' financed by the Deutsche Forschungsgemeinschaft (DFG).
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 794020 (IMIC) of the second author.
+The second author was partially supported by FWF grant number I4039.